grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md

   - CORS
 ---

-# Fetching data from frontend data source and app plugins
+# Fetch data from frontend data source and app plugins

-To fetch data from your data source an app plugins you have two options:
+Along with the JavaScript [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), the Grafana data proxy is used to fetch data from a Grafana data source plugin or app plugin.

-- Use the browser [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) as you would do for any other javascript project
-- Use the Grafana data proxy.
+The data proxy is especially useful

+- for overcoming cross-site (CORS) limitations, or
+- for performing authenticated requests, or
+- for sending other sensitive data from your plugin configuration to Grafana.

-This page will guide you through how to use the data proxy to fetch data.
+This guide explains how the data proxy works and explores common issues in its usage.

-## Why use the data proxy?

-If you have a data source or app plugin with frontend code and you need to fetch data, you might have encountered cross-site (CORS) limitations or the need to perform authenticated requests or send other sensitive data from your plugin configuration.

-For these use cases, you want to make use of the data proxy API.

 ## How does it work?

-Instead of performing a request directly from the browser to the server, you perform the request through the Grafana backend server, which will handle it and return the response to the plugin.
+Instead of performing a request directly from the browser to the server, you perform the request through the Grafana backend server, which handles it and returns the response to the plugin.

-### Without data proxy

-Without a data proxy the requests goes directly from the browser to the third party server.
+- **Without data proxy**: Without a data proxy the requests go directly from the browser to the third-party server.

-### With data proxy

-Because the request to the third party server happens from the Grafana backend, there are no restrictions in CORS, and you can instruct Grafana to send the request authenticated or using sensitive data stored in the plugin configuration.
+- **With data proxy**: Because the request to the third-party server happens from the Grafana backend, there are no restrictions in CORS, and you can instruct Grafana to send the request authenticated or using sensitive data stored in the plugin configuration.

-# How to use the data proxy
+## How to use the data proxy

-Notice that you can only make use of the data proxy from data source and app plugins. **You can't use the data proxy from panel plugins.**
+Notice that you can only make use of the data proxy from data source and app plugins. _You can't use the data proxy from panel plugins._

-## Declare your route in your plugin.json
+### Step 1: Declare your route in your plugin metadata

-You first need to set up the routes in your `plugin.json`.
+You first need to set up the routes in your `plugin.json` metadata.

 ```json title="src/plugin.json"
 "routes": [